Karl Bushby: Russia

 From late 2008 to 2010, Bushby spent his time in Mexico for cost reasons and was unable to travel to Russia.
-This was both because of trouble getting a visa and permits, and because of financial trouble; Bushby lost several of his sponsors due to the 2008 financial crisis.
+This was both because of difficulty getting a visa and permits, and because of financial trouble; Bushby lost several of his sponsors due to the 2008 financial crisis.
 After Bushby secured new sponsors in 2010, the Russian government issued him another visa, and he resumed walking across Russia in the spring of 2011.

 In addition to the 90-day time restraint imposed by Russian visas, Bushby was hampered by the tundra conditions.
 Because his route took him through an area that can only be travelled on foot via frozen rivers and ice roads, he could only walk during the late winter and early spring.
 On 25 April 2011, after walking approximately 1100 km, Bushby reached the town of Srednekolymsk, completing his leg for 2011.
 Beginning his 2012 leg, he only needed to travel an additional 900 km before reaching improved roads, meaning his travel would only be limited by the Russian visa rules.
 On 12 April 2012, Bushby reported on his site that the Russian authorities had denied him a visa for 2012.

 In March 2013, Russia banned Bushby from re-entering Russia for five years, citing a border violation from the previous year.
 Bushby walked over 3000 mi in the US from Los Angeles to Washington, D.C.
 His destination was the Russian Embassy.
 On 23 October 2014, Bushby's visa ban was overturned, and he was granted a letter of invitation from the Russian government.

+Central Asia

 Bushby crossed the Russia–Mongolia border in 2017, and on 8 August 2017 he was in Ulaanbaatar, Mongolia.

 Bushby crossed into Uzbekistan early in June 2019, reaching the border between Turkmenistan and Iran a few months later, where the voyage was on pause due to visa issues and the COVID-19 pandemic.

 In August 2024, Bushby started the swim across the Caspian Sea from Kazakhstan, planning to finish in Azerbaijan to avoid going through Iran or Russia, as both countries were then too dangerous to enter with a British passport.
 Bushby was accompanied by co-swimmer Angela Maxwell and two Azerbaijani national swimmers, Anastasiya Boborikna and Abdurrahman Rustamov.
 Each day, Bushby and company swam in two 3-hour sessions: one in the morning, one in the afternoon and resting and sleeping on support boats each night.
 The swim covering 288 km was achieved in 31 days with 132 swimming hours.
 From Azerbaijan, Bushby then went to Turkey to cross the Bosphorus Strait into Europe.

-On 11 June 2025, Bushby was in Armenia waiting for a visa to enter Turkey to complete his challenge.
+In June 2025, Bushby was in Armenia waiting for a visa to enter Turkey to complete his challenge.
 At that time, he hoped to continue his trek in August 2025 and estimated he would return home to Hull by 2026.

-As of 1 September 2025, Bushby finished crossing Turkey and entered Bulgaria.

-As of October 2025, he has entered Romania and is now 2213 km from the United Kingdom.